Universidad Carlos III de Madrid

 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.

 Students who attend UC3M for a semester or academic year are required to obtain a Spanish visa.
-Students must appear in person at the Spanish consulate or embassy.
-The Spanish consulate in Miami, FL is the closest consulate to South Carolina.
-Planning ahead is vital.
+Students must obtain their visa within 90 days prior to departure at the consulate in their home juristidiction, therefore planning ahead is vital.
+Students whose home state is South Carolina must travel to Miami to turn in their documents in person.
 Please contact the Education Abroad Office for information on the Spanish visa process.